 - Accommodations are not retroactive.
 The student is eligible for accommodations based on the date that they request accommodations and sign forms with Academic Success.

 - Some accommodations may take several weeks to arrange.
-Thus, timely receipt of documentation of a disability and request of accommodations is essential.
+Thus, timely receipt of documentation of a disability and request for accommodations is essential.

 - A student's use of accommodations is not mandatory.
 The student has the right not to request accommodations or implement them within the classroom.

 - Students are responsible for maintaining contact with Academic Success to update pertinent information, seek assistance for learning strategies or discuss accommodation issues.

 Stetson University does not have a separate admissions process for students with disabilities.
 All applicants must meet the admissions criteria as outlined in the University Catalog.
 Once admitted, students should contact Academic Success to request academic accommodations.